OlgaG-M/OlgaGrzywa-Michalec-PORTFOLIO/README.md

 I’m experienced, open-minded Senior Customer Service Specialist with flexible approach and can-do attitude.
 I am meticulous, persistent, patient, with a passion for quality.
 Both empathetic and assertive.
 Works well within a team and individually.

+🎯My career goal is to become a proficient Software Tester therefore I am determined to prove the skills I have already acquired and keep developing in this field.
-My goal is to become a proficient Software Tester.
-On this site I would like to share my all gained experience in order to come closer to make my dream come true.
+On this site I would like to share my all gained experience in order to come closer to get a junior position in testing. make my dream come true.

 ## Skills